 The public health outcomes framework, sets out the desired outcomes for public health and how they will be measured.
 The framework concentrates on two high-level outcomes;

 - reducing differences in life expectancy and healthy life expectancy between communities

-A set of supporting public health indicators will help focus understanding of progress year by year nationally and locally on the things that matter most to public health.
+The set of supporting public health indicators help focus understanding of progress year by year nationally and locally on the things that matter most to public health.